zeinabdastmozd/Banking-Big-Data-Analytics-/README.md

 ---

-# ⚠️ Important Interpretation

-This project is an **academic machine-learning study** and should not be used directly to make real-world lending decisions.

-Loan-default prediction involves sensitive financial decisions, and a production system would require additional validation, fairness analysis, calibration, explainability, regulatory review, and appropriate risk-management procedures.

-The results presented here should therefore be interpreted within the context of the dataset, preprocessing decisions, modelling choices, and experimental methodology.

----

 # 🎓 Academic Context

-**Module:** Big Data for Computational Finance

-**Academic Year:** 2023/24

-**Project:** Banking / Financial Risk Analytics

 The project investigates the application of machine learning to financial risk management, with a particular focus on understanding and predicting loan-default behaviour.